 Probably the single most challenging problem in computer science is to develop computers that can understand natural languages.
 So far, the complete solution to this problem has proved elusive, although a great deal of progress has been made. – Webopedia.com

 What’s cool about True Knowledge is that it will give you your answer plus it will tell you how it arrived at the answer.
 As far as the subject of SEO is concerned I have no idea how it will work exactly but it uses what’s called Query Detection and Extraction (QDEX) to analyze sentence structure and it uses what they’re calling the Semantic Rank Algorithm which relates concepts to each other within the search engine logic.

 There are many more parts and exciting things happening within what we’re calling the Semantic Web.
-The overall goal of all this is to present the user will more meaningful and relevant information.
+The overall goal of all this is to present the user with more meaningful and relevant information.
 Based on what I’ve read so far these new services will make the current Google look like it’s from the stone age and all our SEO knowledge about how Google ranks sites will be out the window for the most part.
-I’m guessing that the goal of these smaller companies are to be purchased by Google.
+I’m guessing that the goal of these smaller companies is to be purchased by Google.
 In 5 years you won’t be typing in Hakia.com.
-Those guys will be sitting on a beach somewhere spending bucks and sipping brews and you’ll just access another link within Google to ask it a question and nobody will know that we talked about it here back in the ol’ days.
+Those guys will be sitting on a beach somewhere spending bucks and sipping brews and you’ll just access another link within Google to ask it a question and nobody will know that we talked about it here back in the old days.

 Check out what’s going on in the semantic web community by visiting sites like Read/Write Web.
-The developments in this world will certainly affect the world of SEO and how people find your website.
+The developments in this world will undoubtedly affect the world of SEO and how people find your website.
 We’ll definitely be paying close attention over the next few years.

 Most Popular Articles